Iterability for (transfinite) stacks

 Finally, if we have $\Ttvec,\Uuvec$ of limit length, then because $M^{\Uuvec}_\infty$ is well-defined and wellfounded, and because of the correspondence of iteration maps given by Lemma \ref{lem:tree_conversion}, $M^{\Ttvec}_\infty$ is also well-defined and wellfounded, and the inductive hypotheses hold.

 The lemma easily follows. \end{proof}

 So by the lemma, in order to prove Theorems \ref{thm:stacks_iterability} and \ref{thm:stacks_iterability_2}, we just need to construct appropriate strategies for optimal stacks.
 In the construction we work with conveniently inflationary strategies, and directly construct a convenient strategy (for optimal stacks), and then derive from this inconvenient strategies (also for optimal stacks).
 This derivation is is quickly dispensed with and we deal with it first.
 Consider the case of \ref{thm:stacks_iterability}.
 Suppose $M$ is MS-indexed.
 We have the normal strategy $\Sigma$ for $M$.
 Let $\ell=m+1$ if $M$ is type 3; otherwise let $\ell=m$.
 Let $\Gamma$ be the $(\udash\ell,\Omega+1)$-strategy for $M$ corresponding to $\Sigma$ (see \ref{lem:rule_conversion}).
 By definition, $\Gamma$ has inflation condensation.
 Suppose that the theorems hold with respect to convenient strategies (hence for $\Gamma$).
 Let $\Gamma^*$ be a $(\udash\ell,\Omega,\Omega+1)^*$-strategy for $M$ such that $\Gamma\sub\Gamma^*$.
-Let $\Sigma^*$ be the $(m,\Omega,\Omega+1)^*$-strategy for $M$ corresponding to $\Gamma^*$.
+Let $\Sigma^*$ be the $(m,\Omega,\Omega+1)^*$-strategy for $M$ determined by $\Gamma^*$ (that is, by restricting $\Gamma^*$ to unravelled stacks, we get an unravelled strategy, and this corresponds to $\Sigma^*$).
 Then $\Sigma\sub\Sigma^*$, so we are done.
 For \ref{thm:stacks_iterability_2} it is completely analogous.

 We now consider convenient strategies.
 We only literally give the proof for $\udash$strategies, as the coarse case is mainly a simplification thereof, but we will point out where we use slight coherence.
 So fix $\Omega$ and a $\udash m$-strategy $\Sigma$ for $M$ as in \ref{thm:stacks_iterability} or \ref{thm:stacks_iterability_2}.
 We will construct an appropriate stacks strategy $\Sigma^*$ for $M$, extending $\Sigma$.
 We first give a sketch of the process.
-For the purposes of this sketch, we consider literally the case of \ref{thm:stacks_iterability}, so $\Sigma$ is an $(\udash m,\Omega+1)$-strategy (but in either case, the constructions agree over their restriction to an $(\udash m,{<\om},\Omega)^*$-strategy).
+For the purposes of this sketch, we consider literally the case of \ref{thm:stacks_iterability}, so $\Sigma$ is an $(\udash m,\Omega+1)$-strategy (but in either case, the constructions agree over their restriction to a $(\udash m,{<\om},\Omega)^*$-strategy).